segmentio/segment-docs/src/connections/destinations/catalog/adwords-remarketing-lists/index.md

 2. Search for "Google Ads Remarketing Lists” and click **Configure**.

 3. Click **Connect to Google Ads Remarketing Lists** and sign in to your Google Ads account.
-Make sure you sign in to the account that has administrator access!
+Make sure you sign in to the account that has administrator access.

 4. When prompted, click **Allow**.
-This is required for Segment to update your Google Ads Remarketing Lists.
+Segment needs this to update your Google Ads Remarketing Lists.

 5. Select the Google Ads account or sub-account to connect with Engage.

-> info ""
+> info "What are sub-accounts"
-> **What are sub-accounts?** Because the Google My Client Center (MCC) account allows a user to access multiple Google Ads accounts through a single user account, Segment has updated the selector to include these additional "sub-accounts."
+> Because the Google My Client Center (MCC) account allows a user to access multiple Google Ads accounts through a single user account, Segment has updated the selector to include these additional "sub-accounts."
 By default, Segment syncs the "primary" Google Ads account connected to your Google account, but when using Google MCC, you can select any of the Google Ads accounts managed by your primary Google Ads account.
 If you're not using MCC, your primary Google Ads account is connected.
 MCC is typically used by advertisers or agencies that manage multiple client accounts.

 ### 2. Create an audience in Segment and connect it to Google Ads Remarketing Lists